rahulp45/Text-Classification/README.md

 Input Data Format:
 -------------------------
 - Import the attached .csv file on MongoDB with DB name "sampleInput" and collection name "Details"
+- Format:
+      • PatientID
+      • Text
+      • Actual class label("YES" or "NO")

 Output Format:
 -------------------------
 - Output will be stored in the database named "Actions" with collection name "Events"